The position of point B depends on the air volume (or mass) of the air in state A and C.

 When hot humid air is mixed with cold air the result may be fog.

-The mixing point is below the saturation line, and the moisture in the air condensates as small droplets floating in the air.
-The fog process can be expressed in the Mollier diagram as:
+If the mixing point is below the saturation line - as indicated in the figure below - the moisture in the air condensates to small droplets floating in the air.

-For temperatures below 0oC the water droplets freezes to ice.
+For temperatures below 0oC the water droplets freezes to ice and snow is created.

 cpa = 1.01 - specific heat capacity of air at constant pressure (kJ/kgoC, kWs/kgK)